eclipse-vertx/vert.x/core_manual_python.md

 Legal request methods are: `get`, `put`, `post`, `delete`, `head`, `options`, `connect`, `trace` and `patch`.

 The general modus operandi is you invoke the appropriate method passing in the request URI as the first parameter, the second parameter is an event handler which will get called when the corresponding response arrives.
 The response handler is passed the client response object as an argument.

+The value specified in the request URI corresponds to the Request-URI as specified in [Section 5.1.2 of the HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html).
+In most cases it will be a relative URI.

+*Please note that the domain/port that the client connects to is determined by `setPort` and `setHost`, and is not parsed from the uri.*

 The return value from the appropriate request method is an `HttpClientRequest` object.
 You can use this to add headers to the request, and to write to the request body.
 The request object implements `WriteStream`.